Irvinehimself/Irvines-Firejail-Extras/ApTools/README.md

 ### Hsa-AaLogProf
 A wrapper to run `aa-logprof` with a mouseclick

-### Hsa-GetCleanProfList
+### Hsa-CleanProfList
 Using [AppArmor-ProfileList](Apparmor/AppArmor-ProfileList), it creates a list of executable paths prepended with `sudo aa-cleanprof -d /etc/apparmor.d/`.
-The resulting file can either be used directly as an executable to run `aa-cleanprof` on **all** my Apparmor profiles, or used to copy paste for a specific profile.
-While it is extremely trivial it really does cut down a lot of the drudge work.
+While it echo's the output to the terminal window for quick copy pasting, it is also `tee-ed` to a file which can be used directly as an executable to run `aa-cleanprof` on **ALL** the profiles on the list.
+Again, although it is extremely trivial it really does cut down a lot of the drudge work.

 ### Hsa-Shared